 Not only is Bloomington a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
 That’s because Bloomington is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Bloomington a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The per capita income in Bloomington in 2018 was $23,816, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $95,264 for a family of four.
+The per capita income in Bloomington in 2018 was $27,089, which is middle income relative to Indiana and the nation.
+This equates to an annual income of $108,356 for a family of four.
 However, Bloomington contains both very wealthy and poor people as well.
-Bloomington also has one of the higher rates of people living in poverty in the nation, with 35.28% of its population below the federal poverty line.
+Bloomington also has one of the higher rates of people living in poverty in the nation, with 32.29% of its population below the federal poverty line.

 The most common language spoken in Bloomington is English.
 Other important languages spoken here include Chinese and Spanish.